housecurve/housecurve.github.io/TUNING.md

 ### Select reference curve
-A Reference Curve, or “house curve”, is a target power measurement for an audio system.
-It serves as a visual guide to ensure you tune the system in the right direction.
-The idea is to adjust the audio system until the average power measurement matches the Reference Curve.
+A Reference Curve, or “house curve”, is visual guide to ensure you tune your audio system in the right direction.
+The system is "tuned" when the average power measurement matches the Reference Curve.

-HouseCurve provides some common Reference Curves to experiment with.
+HouseCurve provides some common curves to experiment with.
 These can be selected by going to [Setup](MANUAL.md/setup-screen).
 The "House" curves are intended for home listening.
-The "Car" curves have a more pronounced low frequency hump which is typical of automobile sound systems.
-HouseCurve will display the selected Reference Curve on the power plot when there are measurements.
+The "Car" curves have a low frequency hump which is typical of automobile sound systems.
+HouseCurve will display the selected curve on the power plot when there are measurements.

 ![reference curve](/assets/img/reference_curve.png "Measurement compared to B&K reference curve (yellow)")